dbt-labs/handbook/website/docs/policies.md

     - Only in-policy, refundable options should be selected for lodging in Navan.
     - If you need to change or cancel your reservation, it is your responsibility to cancel your stay in Navan prior to your intended travel to avoid “no-show” charges.
 - **Airbnbs are not permitted to be booked for lodging without prior approval from your department head and Finance & Strategy Partner.**
-    - When submitting the Airbnb for reimbursement in Airbase, evidence of approval from an individuals manager and department head must be provided in the expense report submission for the reimbursement to be approved.
-If not provided, the expense is subject to rejection.
+    - If submitting an Airbnb reimbursement in Ramp, an employee must also submit evidence of the Airbnb's approval from their department head and their Finance & Strategy Partner.
+If not provided, the reimbursement request will be rejected, and the employee will need to resubmit the expense with the requested approvals.

 #### Ground Travel & Rental Cars: